 The COVID outbreak will accelerate the development of the Fintech Market.
-It is clear from the pandemic that there are large portions of the population who are underserved and/or are being supported by outdated business models.
+It is clear from the pandemic that there is still large portions of the population that are underserved and/or are being supported by outdated business models.
 This was true before but it has become even more evident over the last few months.
 With the support of the regulators and government, the Fintech industry will continue to grow in Chile.
-There is still a long way to go since changes to date have been slow but we confident that Chile is a viable home base for many Fintech companies.
+There is still a long way to go since changes to date have been slow but we confident that Chile will be an important home base for many Fintech companies given the countries openness.

 Harris Gomez Group is a Common Law firm, with offices in Santiago, Bogotá, and Sydney.
 We also have legal teams in Mexico, Peru, Ecuador, Brazil, and Argentina.
 Over the last 19 years, our team of English speaking Lawyers and Attorneys have been supporting foreign companies with their growth in Latin America.
 Many of our clients are technology companies, service providers and engineering companies that focus on the mining, energy and infrastructure markets.

 To better understand how we can support you, please contact Harris Gomez at firstname.lastname@example.org